 * Special update for 2020: Due to the coronavirus pandemic, all trails to the summit are closed for the entire 2020 climbing season.
 There are gates, barricades and security cameras at all four trailheads, and all facilities, transport links and mountain huts are closed.
 Please wait until 2021 to climb Mt.
 Fuji, or just admire the mountain from afar!

 ** For full information on climbing Mt.
-Fuji check out the new guidebook ‘Hiking and Trekking in the Japan Alps and Mount Fuji‘, published by Cicerone Press.
+Fuji check out my guidebook ‘Hiking and Trekking in the Japan Alps and Mount Fuji‘, published by Cicerone Press.

 Mt.
 Fuji is not only the tallest mountain in Japan, but also the most iconic, and every year thousands of people climb to the 3776m summit during the short climbing season.
 Despite the fact that everyone from small children to old-age pensioners can be seen snaking up the mountain in a (slow) race to catch the sunrise, Mt.
 Fuji is not a mountain which should be taken lightly, and a bit of preparation is required.
 Here are some essential tips to help make your climb to the top a successful one!

 There are four main routes to the summit; running clockwise from the north they are the Yoshida trail, the Subashiri trail, the Gotemba trail and the Fujinomiya trail.
 Like many volcanoes in Japan, the trails on Mt.
 Fuji are split in to ten stages or stations, called ‘gō-me’ (合目) in Japanese.
 Buses run as far as the fifth stations, so most people start their climbs from there.

 The summit of Mt.
 Fuji is dominated by a huge 100m deep crater, and the true high point is called Mt.
 Ken-ga-mine, now home to a weather station.
 There are a few huts, shops and shrines along the summit ridge and the path around the crater takes about an hour to walk around.